Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Examples

 with the observation error~$\sigma_e = 0.05$.
 The precision matrix~$\vec Q_s$ is determined using the Mat\'ern parameters~\mbox{$\sigma = 0.15$}, $\ell = 1$, and~$\nu = 3.95$.
 The chosen smoothness~$\nu$ corresponds to the exponent $\beta = 2.225$.
 Since the exponent value is non-integer, we use rational interpolation and choose the polynomial degree as~$m = 6$.

 As illustrated earlier in Figure~\ref{fig:gpDemoPrior}, the random samples drawn from the prior~$p(\vec s) \sim \set{N}\left(\vec 0, \vec Q_s^{-1} \right)$ fluctuate smoothly about the zero mean.
 In the domain interior, the prescribed standard deviation $\sigma = 0.15$ is accurately approximated by the finite element interpolated standard deviation~$\sqrt{\diag\left(\vec Q_s^{-1} \right)}$.
-However, due to the boundary effect the standard deviation increases within distances of approximately~$\ell = 1$ from the boundaries.
+However, due to the boundary effect the standard deviation increases within a distance of approximately~$\ell = 1$ from the boundaries.

 We consider~$n_y \in \{11, 21, 41, 81 \} $ data points that are spaced evenly on the subdomain~$[1, 9] \subset \Omega$.
 For each~$n_y$, we sample $n_o = \{1, 10, 100\}$ independent readings from~$p(\vec y)$.
 We aim to examine if the hyperparameter vector~\mbox{$\vec w = ^\trans$} can be learned effectively using maximum likelihood estimate.
-Note that we have excluded the smoothness $\nu$ from the hyperparameter vector~$\vec w$ to avoid non-identifiability~\cite{zhang2004inconsistent}.
-Figure~\ref{fig:gp1DLogLikelihood} shows the log marginal likelihood~$\log p(\vec y)$ in the vicinity of the prescribed standard deviation~$\sigma = 0.15$ and length scale~$\ell = 1$.
-As shown, the local maximum of~$\log p(\vec y)$ becomes numerically closer to the prescribed hyperparameters when~$n_y$ increases.
+Note that we have excluded the smoothness $\nu$ from the hyperparameter vector~$\vec w$ to avoid non-identifiability of the Mat\'ern hyperparameters in GP regression~\cite{zhang2004inconsistent}.
+Figure~\ref{fig:gp1DLogLikelihood} shows the log marginal likelihood~$\log p(\vec y)$ in the vicinity of the prescribed standard deviation~$\sigma = 0.15$ and length-scale~$\ell = 1$.
+As visible, the local maximum of~$\log p(\vec y)$ becomes numerically closer to the prescribed hyperparameters when~$n_y$ increases.
 Figure~\ref{fig:gp1DHyperparams} shows that the point estimates of both~$\sigma^*$ and~$\ell^*$ converge to the respective prescribed values~$\sigma = 0.15$ and~$\ell = 1$ when both $n_y$ and~$n_o$ increase.
 Remarkably, by increasing~$n_o$ the hyperparameter learning yields accurate estimates even when~$n_y$ is small.